jackmiller1986/TurtlePulseCore/README.md

 # Printed Parts

 If you purchased a kit, all of the parts you need to print are located in the [Base_Build](https://github.com/ArmoredTurtle/BoxTurtle/tree/main/STLs/Base_Build) folder under STLs on this repository.
+There is also a [web-based configurator](https://armoredturtle.xyz/stl-configurator.html) available for easy identification and download of what STLs to print outside of a base kit build.

 This is NOT a [VORON Design](https://vorondesign.com) project, we strongly recommend that you run a profile out specific to BoxTurtle.
 Voron parts profiles are not recommended.

 There is a calibration print that you may like to print before getting started [here](https://www.printables.com/model/1004303-box-turtle-calibration-fidget).